sandstorm-io/sandstorm/docs/using/security-practices.md

 Sandstorm are never just bits, and therefore you cannot leak _capabilities_ via covert channels.

-_**Alpha Notice:** As of this writing (May 2015), Sandstorm is in alpha.
+_**Pre-1.0 Notice:** As of this writing (May 2015), Sandstorm is not yet at 1.0.
 Key features allowing a user to easily grant an application access to external resources are still in development.
-In order to make Sandstorm more useful to alpha testers and early adopters, we have temporarily opened some intentional holes in our confinement model.
+In order to make Sandstorm more useful to early adopters, we have temporarily opened some intentional holes in our confinement model.
 For example, we have allowed outgoing HTTP to arbitrary servers in order to permit the TinyTiny RSS app to fetch RSS feeds, and we have allowed incoming and outgoing SMTP (with certain restrictions) to